Admissions

 No. The department will only review transcripts, qualifications, and other documentation once an applicant has submitted an online application during the admissions period

-For the application process, transcripts, proof of residency documentation and prerequisite forms will NOT be accepted by mail.
-You MUST upload an official copy of your transcript(s) for each post-secondary institution you have attended, your proof of residency documentation and your prerequisite form onto your online application.
-If you are offered a place in the MPT program you will be required to send official copies of your transcripts from all post-secondary institutions that you have attended (excluding UBC) directly to the UBC Faculty of Graduate and Post-doctoral Studies prior to commencing the program.
+If you are offered a place in the MPT program you will then be required to send official copies of your transcripts from all post-secondary institutions that you have attended (excluding UBC) directly to the UBC Faculty of Graduate and Post-doctoral Studies prior to commencing the program.

 All applicants apply through the online application provided by the UBC Faculty of Graduate and Postdoctoral Studies.
 Applications will typically open up every year on October 1st and will be closed by January 5th.
 Each application cycle of October 1st through January 5th will be for the following September.
 For further details please see the Overview and Timeline section of our website.